bast/data-visualization/slides.md

 - .emph[Python and R are free], and popular for "notebook"-based pipelines, but also a number .emph[JavaScript frameworks] exist, especially for maps.

-- Plain text files for small datasets
+- Plain text files for small datasets.

 - Standard formats instead of proprietary formats.